 In 2013, Musina entered the Jazz Institut Berlin, where he studied, amongst others, with Peter Weniger, John Hollenbeck, Jim Black, Kurt Rosenwinkel and Greg Cohen.
 He completed a bachelor’s degree in jazz performance in 2017 and a master’s degree in jazz composition in 2019.

 Benefitting from the vivid Berlin jazz scene, he performs in a variety of musical contexts such as contemporary jazz, improvised music, world music and swing.
 He has played at renowned international festivals such as Jazz d’Or, Wolfijazz, Jazz in Marciac, MaerzMusik, and Jazz Burghausen.
-His current projects as a leader are the Musina Ebobissé Quintet, ERB Trio, and Blendreed.
+His current projects as a leader are the Musina Ebobissé Quintet, WEAVERS, ERB Trio, and Blendreed.
 As a side man, he plays and has recorded with Ganna Gryniva’s Dyki Lys, Thjis de

 Kljin Quintet, the Hans Anselm Big Band, Olga Amelchenko’s large ensemble, and the Art ensemble of Moabit.
 In 2018, Musina Ebobissé won the second prize of the International Jazz Composition Contest of Katowice.